ACE 182

 ACE 182 Stream Habitat Assessment & Restoration

-This course introduces the methodologies of conducting a fish and fish habitat assessment on stream ecosystems.
-Students will learn to provide information regarding fish species characteristics, distributions and relative abundance, as well as stream reach biophysical data for interpretation of habitat sensitivity and capability for fish production.
-Students will also learn how to sample for fish presence, collect data on stream habitat characteristics and gain an in-depth understanding of the stream habitat requirements for salmonid species.
-Students will be introduced to the natural processes and resource development activities that can affect stream ecosystems and learn to recognize signs of habitat degradation.
-Students will also learn techniques used to prevent and control damage of stream habitats and gain skills in improving and restoring stream ecosystems.
+This course introduces learners to the methodologies of conducting a fish and fish habitat assessment within stream ecosystems.
+Learners will gain the skills to identify fish species characteristics, distributions and relative abundance, and collect biophysical data for interpretation of habitat sensitivity and capability for fish production.
+Explaining how to sample for fish presence, collecting data on stream habitat characteristics, and gaining an in-depth understanding of the stream habitat requirements for salmonid species will be learnt.
+This course also introduces natural processes and resource development activities that can affect stream ecosystems, recognize signs of habitat degradation, and acquire techniques to improve and restore stream ecosystems.
+This course honours the sacred relationship between salmon and Indigenous Peoples, recognizing the importance of protecting and restoring stream ecosystems for future generations.

 Prerequisites

-English Studies 11, English First Peoples 11 or equivalent and Principles of Math 10 or equivalent
+English Studies 11, English First Peoples 11 or equivalent and Foundations of Math 10 , Pre-Calculus 10 or equivalent

 Transfer Credits